aburkard/espn-data/README.md

 ## TODOs

-- [] Mens officials data is broken
+- [x] Mens officials data is broken
-- [] Add static teams data for women's teams
+- [x] Add static teams data for women's teams
-- [] Include secondary tournament results.
+- [x] Include secondary tournament results.
 We weren't including them before because they don't have a detailed results file, but now we have the data for possessions.
-- [] Figure out off by one date join logic between Kaggle and ESPN data.
+- [x] Figure out off by one date join logic between Kaggle and ESPN data.
 Undo inner join!!!
-- [] Filter forfeits, postponements, cancellations, etc. from ESPN data.
+- [x] Filter forfeits, postponements, cancellations, etc. from ESPN data.
-- [] Use Kaggle data when ESPN is missing games (rare).
+- [x] Use Kaggle data when ESPN is missing games (rare).
 But see [the dead link to the game on January 28 against E Washington](https://www.espn.com/mens-college-basketball/team/schedule/_/id/147/season/2017).
 - [This game](https://www.espn.com/mens-college-basketball/matchup/_/gameId/223260062) on ESPN has the scores reversed!
 (I trust Little Rock's own site and sports reference more.
 Although Wikipedia has a different score.
 Also it seems likely Hawaii would win.)
 - [] Fix ESPN score_discrepancy rows.
 ESPN has some bad data that doesn't match sports reference, team sites, wikipedia.
-- [] Do some refs have home team bias?
+- [x] Do some refs have home team bias?
 - [] Conference in tempo model
 - [] Make sure I have first four results data from ESPN and manually put into Kaggle.
 - [] Get Kaggle 2025 tournament game locations.
+- [] Figure out reclassifying teams https://chatgpt.com/c/67dac11b-ee14-8004-a162-30303aa4310c
+- [] Eastern Washington games from 2017 (men's) are broken on ESPN.
+- [] Figure out what to do about forfeits on ESPN, e.g. 2003 St. Bonaventure.
+Some games have scores, others don't.
+So it feels like we should keep the ones with reasonable scores.
+- [] Currently filtering out games where ESPN possessions are null.
+What we need to do is use whatever the best data available is.
+- [x] Map referee names
+- [] Test data injury data!!!!
+- [] NCAA womens still at home?
+- [] Cap porpagatu on the low end (and high?)
+- [] Double check injured players being filtered out of test data.
+CMD-F It's possible these players missed most or all of the season, but you should check this.
+- [] Map womens ref names
+- [] Use separate params for mean poss accounting for mens shot clock change?
+- [] Use unmatched womens games from ESPN to have more data!!!
+- [x] There are some duplicated games in womens team_stats with the wrong season for some games.
+I think it might be due to my test files.

 ## License